 Did you know?
 The Chinese were the first to invent water-proof umbrellas!

 Rubber is a natural polymer obtained from a select range of trees.
 It’s used in almost all outdoor products in one form or another.
 From tires to pens to door stoppers, it’s a universally utilized product.
 In the case of umbrellas, rubber handles are a great addition to the whole structure, as they provide additional comfort and grip and stop the umbrella from slipping if the hands are wet.
-Additionally, the rubber handles provide a firm weight to the umbrella, which can stop the umbrella from blowing away in strong winds.
-It’s also more comfortable to hold as it takes the shape of the hands easily after use.
+Additionally, the rubber handles offer a firm weight to the umbrella, which can prevent the umbrella from blowing away in strong winds.
+It’s also more comfortable to hold as it takes the shape of the hands quickly after use.

 Did you know?
 The first water-proof umbrellas used a wax or oil coating.